rebelsky/tec154/eboards/eboard.01.md

 the end, it might be useful to have a note that "Sam is going to ask us to start with a relatively basic approach to readings."
 Similarly, rather than "details are available online", you should probably have the links.
-3. A "key points" summary at the end would be helpful._
+3. A "key points" summary at the end would be helpful.
+Of course, it may be that there were no key points today._

 * MLK day talk 7:30pm, JRC 101 for some extra credit.